w3c/wot/proposals/wot-discovery.md

 This MAY {{?RFC2119}} be useful.

+## Background

 ## Requirements

 The WoT discovery process should have the following capabilities:

+### System
+* Support discovery via third-party services (e.g. a directory service) in order to support sleeping devices
+* Support WoT Scripting Discovery API

+### Localization, Search, and Filtering
 * Support peer-to-peer (self-identifying), local (network segment), and global (internet-wide) discovery
 * Support various forms of query, including keyword, template, and semantic queries

-* Be able to discover sleeping devices
-* Support directory services (discovery via third-party services)
+### Data Management
+* Support both Dynamic and Static TDs
 * Automatically clean up TDs for devices that are no longer accessible

+### Security
+* Support best known methods for authentication
-* Support both static and dynamic TDs
+* Support authorization and role management

+### Privacy
-* Support appropriate security and privacy goals
+* Support authentication and authorization mechanisms that do not reveal user identities
-* Align with existing standards as much as possible
-* Support WoT Scripting Discovery API

-### Privacy-Preserving Architecture
 * Support device and information lifecycle, trust management, access controls
 * Distribute TDs only to authenticated and authorized users
 * Don’t leak metadata or queries to unauthorized entities

-### Alignment with existing standards
+### Alignment with Existing Standards
 * Align with IETF CoRE Resource Directories, CoRE Link Format, and DID.
 * Be accessible via a variety of existing discovery mechanisms, including DNS-SD, DNS-SRV, DHCP, QR codes, and Bluetooth beacons.

+## Use Cases
+TODO

-### Architecture
+## Architecture
 Two-phase architecture: open and lightweight "first contact" introduction mechanism, following by an authenticated and authorization step that gates access to an "exploration" directory mechanism that provides detailed metadata.

 The first contact mechanism should be designed to preserve privacy, and will essentially be designed just to provide links to directory services without revealing what devices are indexed by those directories.

+The exploration mechanism should be designed to be scalable, and implementable both on small devices (with a small amount of data, such as a single TD) and on larger systems managing millions of devices.
+It should support searches of various types.

-#### Introduction: First Contact Mechanism
+### Introduction Phase: First Contact Mechanism
 * Obtain address of directory service - only
 * Address should not leak any other metadata, eg type of devices
 * Can have multiple mechanisms for introduction